 Assuming rates will stay low for some time, I’ve made some decisions about how to manage our debt and our investments.
 Here’s my 4-step recipe for the next couple of years:

 - Continue to pay down our mortgage debt, more and more lump sum payments every year.
-This means increasing our lump sum payments over the next few years, money going directly on the mortgage principle.
+This means increasing our lump sum payments over the next few years, money going directly on the mortgage principal.

 - Avoid using our line of credit.
 We won’t touch it unless we absolutely have to.